Retirement

 Trans-FERS Employees: Check Your Status

-Trans-FERS employees transferred from CSRS to FERS after having at least 5 years of CSRS service.
+Trans-FERS employees transferred from CSRS to FERS after at least 5 years of CSRS service.
 This is an edge case:

 • If you had Social Security credits from work before or outside federal employment